-Jade’s team included her father, Paul Hameister—a tough, accomplished mountaineer; master polar guide Eric Philips, who had also been on their North Pole team; cameraman Ming d’Arcy; and assistant cameraman Heath Jamieson, a former Australian Army commando who had been with them on the Greenland expedition.
+Jade’s team included her father, Paul Hameister, a mountaineer; master polar guide Eric Philips; cameraman Ming d’Arcy; and assistant cameraman Heath Jamieson.

 With the expedition cameraman behind her, Jade slowly made her way across the ice.

 The steep hills were slick with blue ice.
-Sky blue in color, this treacherous ice is hard and slippery, like glass.
-The sleds seemed to have minds of their own.
+They were hard and slippery, like glass.
 Jade’s skis couldn’t get traction.
-When they weren’t skiing, they had to strap spiked metal plates called trail crampons to their boots to help them walk.
+When the team wasn’t skiing, everyone wore trail crampons—spiked metal plates on the bottom of their boots to help them walk.

-Higher and higher they climbed, as they made their way over the Kansas Glacier.
+Higher and higher they climbed, across the Kansas Glacier.
 No human had ever set foot here.
-Ahead of them was a super‑steep ascent that would take them through the Transantarctic Mountains along their new route.
+Ahead was a steep ascent out of the glacier.
+This would take them through the Transantarctic Mountains—if they could make it.

-The going got even harder as they encountered something new—sastrugi.
+The going got even harder as they came upon sastrugi.
 These are wave‑like ridges of ice formed by the wind.
-Skiing across them was, as Jade reported, “like skiing on a choppy ocean that has been frozen in time.”
-Struggling across whole fields of these hard ice ridges was one of the most exhausting things she had ever done.
+Skiing across them was, as Jade said, “like skiing on a choppy ocean that has been frozen in time.”

-Looming ahead, the far wall of the glacier looked like a giant, frozen tsunami.
-They pushed upward, only to find three more climbs ahead.
-Up and up—and finally, at 3,000 meters (9,842 feet) above sea level, they reached the highest point—the Stanford Plateau.
-This was a victory, but they still had a long way to go.
+At 3,000 meters (9,842 feet) above sea level, they reached the highest point—the Stanford Plateau.
+This was a major victory, but they still had a long way to go.

-One afternoon, when Jade had taken a short break, she heard a wild yell.
+One afternoon, when Jade had taken a break, she heard a wild yell.
 What was that?
 She knew the others had gone on ahead.
-She looked, and a short distance away, she saw cameraman Ming chest‑deep in a crevasse.
+A short distance away, she saw cameraman Ming chest‑deep in a crevasse.
 He was hanging onto the edge with his fingers!
 Jade ran toward him, screaming for her dad.
 Ming managed to pull himself up and out of the crevasse.
 Whew!